Justin Roberts

 Justin Jason Roberts (born December 29, 1979) is an American ring announcer.
 He is signed to All Elite Wrestling (AEW).
-He is best known for his time in WWE, where he regularly announced for its pay-per-views and television shows such as WrestleMania, Raw, SmackDown, ECW, and Superstars from 2002 to 2014.
+He is also known for his time in WWE, where he regularly announced for its pay-per-views and television shows such as WrestleMania, Raw, SmackDown, ECW, and Superstars from 2002 to 2014.

 Career

 Early career (1996–2002)

 Roberts began watching professional wrestling after he saw an edition of Saturday Night's Main Event and met Kerry Von Erich and The Ultimate Warrior at a hotel in Wisconsin.
 The combined events inspired Roberts to become a fan of wrestling.
 He also briefly trained as a referee so he could be in the same ring as Curt Hennig, of whom he was a big fan.

 Roberts began ring announcing at age 16 for local professional wrestling promotion Pro Wrestling International, and announced his first match in November 1996.
 While studying Media Arts and Communications at the University of Arizona from 1998 to 2002, Roberts worked for other independent promotions such as the American Wrestling Alliance, All Pro Wrestling, and Impact Zone Wrestling.
 During this time, he also announced for the Toughman Contest.